 By 1958, a building to house seals and penguins was provided for the zoo by Helmut Horten, a businessman.
 In 1970, the official change from a small animal park to an actual zoo was made official.

-It is particularly popular for the dolphinarium on its grounds and for koala breeding (beginning in 1994).
+It is particularly popular for the dolphinarium on its grounds and koala breeding (beginning in 1994).
 The zoo’s research on Dolphin behavior has drawn both admiration and criticism; still, it thrives.
 Following the commencement of koala breeding, an outdoor structure for gorillas was set up.

 It is situated in the Northern region of the Duisburg Urban Forest, right on the Mülheim border close to the Ruhr.
-The zoo is split into eastern and western parts by Federal Highway A3 and joined back by a rather leafy country bridge.
+The zoo is split into eastern and western parts by Federal Highway A3 and joined by a leafy country bridge.